Through Rain or Shine

 PUBLIC Input & MEETINGS

-The public will be invited to attend upcoming public meetings to learn more about the Stormwater Master Plan and provide local input to identify other significant flooding problems that need to be addressed.
+The public was invited to attend public meetings to learn more about the Stormwater Master Plan and provide local input to identify other significant flooding problems that need to be addressed.

-The public meetings will be offered on four dates corresponding with sections of the city: central, north, south and west.
-The same information will be presented at each meeting, in addition to information about projects specific to each section.
-Find your district here.
+The public meetings were offered on four dates corresponding with sections of the city: central, north, south and west.
+The same information was presented at each meeting, in addition to information about projects specific to each section.